blyxxyz/lexopt/DESIGN.md

 Keeping the core API clean and generic means this could perhaps be used as the basis of a more complete parser.

 # Possible enhancements
-It is sometimes useful to look at argv[0], the command name. `Parser::from_env` currently discards it.
-Two use cases are help and error messages, where a decoded string is appropriate, but an `&OsStr` would be lossless.
-For now it can be extracted manually before calling `Parser::from_args`.

 Some programs have options with optional arguments. `-fvalue` counts, `-f value` does not.
 There's a private method that supports exactly this behavior but I don't know if exposing it is a good idea.

-It is sometimes useful to get argv[0], the command name. `Parser::from_env` currently discards it.
-Two use cases are help and error messages, where a decoded string is appropriate, but an `&OsStr` would be lossless.
-For now it can be extracted manually before calling `Parser::from_args`.

 POSIX [recommends](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_02) that no more options are parsed after the first positional argument.
 GNU getopt does this if the $POSIXLY_CORRECT environment variable is set.
 It could be supported by setting `finished_opts` when the first `Arg::Value` is found.